5 classy accessories and beauty shops in Barcelona

 4) Beatriz Furest

-In 1898 Beatriz Furest’s ancestors opened their store on Plaça Reial.
-They sold (and still sell) men’s fashion.
-Beatriz Furest carved out her own niche, ‘leather accessories inspired by streetwear’ and sells them on enviable Passeig de Gràcia.
-Elegant, stylish handbags, plus some shoes, wallets, purses, belts and scarves.
+In 1898 Beatriz Furest’s ancestors opened their store on Plaça Reial, selling men’s fashion.
+Today Beatriz Furest is still in the fashion business, but she carved out her own niche, designing and selling ‘leather accessories inspired by streetwear’.
+This is the place to go for elegant, stylish handbags, plus some shoes, wallets, purses, belts and scarves.
+The end of 2018 saw the opening of a new Beatriz Furest flagship store in Barcelona, on the corner of swanky Passeig de Gràcia and Valencia.

 Handbags, men’s bags, suitcases, backpacks, wallets.
 If you can keep stuff in it and it isn’t Tupperware, then it’s probably sold at Biba.
 There are several stores in Barcelona and it’s difficult to say which one is the best.
 Biba, although an established brand, also pops up at Palo Alto Street Market.